AprilYapingZhang/AFL/README.md

 1. Download the data from  [Baidu Yun] , to the repo root, and uncompress it.

-   NOTE: For the raw  CASIA-HWDB [ http://www.nlpr.ia.ac.cn/databases/handwriting/Application_form.html], built by the CASIA, are released for academic research free of cost under an agreement.
+   NOTE: For the raw  [CASIA-HWDB]( http://www.nlpr.ia.ac.cn/databases/handwriting/Application_form.html), built by the CASIA, are released for academic research free of cost under an agreement.

 2. Make sure the structure looks like the following: